-- Ilene Berman, senior associate, Casey’s Evidence-Based Practice Group;
+- Ilene Berman, senior associate, the Annie E. Casey Foundation;

-- Clare Dieter, Fostering Futures education advocate and mentor coordinator, Foundation 2, in Iowa; and
+- Clare Dieter, education advocate and mentor coordinator, Foundation 2; and

 - Amina Wellons, LEADS administrator, Multi-Agency Alliance for Children (MAAC).

 “The fields of child welfare and college readiness need promising practices based on evidence to support young people in foster care who want to attend college,” said Catherine Lester, associate director of the Casey Foundation’s Family Well-Being Strategy Group.
 “The Fostering Higher Education research helps identify what works and can be replicated.”